The Simpsons head to Canada (again) where Lisa begins collecting Olympic pins and Homer and Marge get into curling.

 - Agnes Skinner has a flashback to competing in pole vaulting at the 1952 Summer Olympics in Helsinki...while nine months pregnant with Seymour.
 In real life, a woman at full term in a pregnancy would not be medically cleared to compete in any sport.
 While women have competed at the Olympics while pregnant, they have done so in the very early stages of their pregnancies.

 - Bob Costas does not commentate on any sport during the Olympics.
-Instead he serves as a studio host for NBC, meaning he tosses to venues from the host city's International Broadcast Centre during primetime coverage.
+Instead he served as a studio host for NBC through the 2016 Summer Games in Rio, meaning he tossed to venues from the host city's International Broadcast Centre during primetime coverage.
 Costas has also never commentated on curling.
 During the Winter Olympics, NBC gives curling prominent airtime on its cable networks (usually, CNBC, with MSNBC and USA Network also broadcasting the sport).
 KNBC sports director Fred Roggin (rhymes with "Rogan", as in comedian and UFC announcer Joe) hosts all curling coverage, with commentary from Andrew Catalon, who replaced the late Don Chevrier starting at the Vancouver Games (at the Sochi Games four years later, Catalon split duties with Jason Knapp).
 However, Costas is associated with the Olympics by the American public, and he is far more well-known to them than Roggin, Catalon, and Knapp, so, he got the role for this episode.

 - At the Olympic trials, Homer throws the team's final stone too hard, causing Marge to guide it out onto the arena's concourse, and back onto the playing surface, where it lands right on the bullseye, allowing the team to win the competition, and the Olympic berth.
 In real life, when a stone leaves the playing surface, it is out of bounds, and can no longer be played.

-- As Himself/Special Guest: NBC sportscaster Bob Costas - who has been a part of NBC's Olympic broadcast team since 1988, starting that year as the late-night host at the Summer Games in Seoul, before settling into his current role as primetime host at the 1992 Summer Games in Barcelona - is the curling commentator.
+- As Himself/Special Guest: NBC sportscaster Bob Costas - who was a part of NBC's Olympic broadcast team since 1988, starting that year as the late-night host at the Summer Games in Seoul, before settling into his most famous role as primetime host at the 1992 Summer Games in Barcelona, retiring from said role in February 2017 - is the curling commentator.